waimea-dt/flask-project/docs/guides/images.md

 If a form is uploading images / files, it needs to be a `multipart` form.

-In addition, the file input control should specify the type(s) of file that can be upoaded using the `accept` parameter.
+In addition, the file input control should specify the type(s) of file that can be uploaded using the `accept` parameter.
 Examples:
 - PNG images only: `"image/png"`
 - Common image types: `"image/png, image/jpeg, image/gif, image/webp"`
 - All image types: `"image/*"`